josephlimtech/linkedin-profile-scraper-api/README.md

 By default the scraper will close after a successful scrape.
 Freeing up your memory.

 ## Detect when session is expired
-Known sessions could expire after some time.
-This usually happens when you not use LinkedIn for a while.
+Known LinkedIn sessions could expire after some time.
+This usually happens when you do not use LinkedIn for a while.
 The scraper can notify you about this specifically, so can act upon that.

 ```typescript
 (async() => {